denoland/std/agents/switchboard.md

 ## The Index of Available Agents

+- `agents/dumb-bot.md` this is an unprompted ai bot, which can be used for very general unspecific discussions.
+It can read and write files.
 - `agents/files.md`
 - `agents/hamr.md` this is the crm
 - `agents/system.md` The super user agent, used for all powerful administrative